Matan Uziel

-Matan Uziel (מתן עוזיאל; born 21 April 1985) is an Israeli former high tech entrepreneur and documentary filmmaker.
+Matan Uziel (מתן עוזיאל; born 21 April 1985) is an Israeli former high-tech entrepreneur and documentary filmmaker.
 He is also the founder of the Real Women Real Stories channel on YouTube.

 Discovery of Elsagate videos (2017–present)

 November 2017

-On 22 November, BuzzFeed News published an article about unsettling videos that depict children in disturbing and abusive situations.
+On 22 November, BuzzFeed News published an article about unsettling videos on YouTube that depict children in disturbing and abusive situations.
 The information on the article came with the assistance of Matan Uziel whose investigation and report to the Federal Bureau of Investigation on that matter were sent on 22 September, informing its leadership about "tens of thousands of videos available on YouTube that we know are crafted to serve as eye candy for perverted, creepy adults, online predators to indulge in their child fantasies."

 On 27 November, YouTube announced in a statement to BuzzFeed News that it had "terminated more than 270 accounts and removed over 150,000 videos", "turned off comments on more than 625,000 videos targeted by child predators" and "removed ads from nearly 2 million videos and over 50,000 channels masquerading as family-friendly content".

 Uziel is a vocal proponent against the censorship of YouTube and gave numerous interviews about YouTube's removal of content that "might be sensitive, but serves a public good."